alfirst/mluukkai/PART 0/ex4.md

 note over Browser: Browser re-rendering page <br/> to show all notes from data.json

-note right of Browser: Some user by UI writes new note <br/> in "New Note" field. <br/> And hit button "Submit"
+note right of Browser: Some user by UI writes new note <br/> in "New Note" field. <br/> And hit button "Save"

-note over Browser: Browser run action<br/> on "Submit" button. <br/> Perfoming POST request
+note over Browser: Browser run action<br/> on "Save" button. <br/> Perfoming POST request

 Browser->>Server: HTTP POST https://studies.cs.helsinki.fi/exampleapp/new_note (PAYLOAD note: New Note)